spuithori/svelte-ionic-app/README.md

 Vite has its own svelte version for integration - https://vite-plugin-pwa.netlify.app/frameworks/svelte.html

+## How to contribute?
+Would you like to contribute to this project?
+Great!

+What is there to do
+- EASY - fix typos (also great for your Github online profile - there are many), add examples for components
+- MEDIUM - fix some minor bugs ( e.g. SvelteSpring), improve layout of pages (e.g. SvelteTransition)
+- HARD - look at the open issues below

+When you do a PR, make sure you explain what you did and why!

 ## PLEASE NOTE - MIGRATION PLANNED
 I am planning to migrate this project to SvelteKit SPA mode (so no SSR).
 This I will complete once the big new release of sveltekit is completed: https://github.com/sveltejs/kit/discussions/5748